Book cover

 8.10.1 Black-Box and White-Box Testing

 Testing techniques can be classified as black-box or white-box.
 When using a black-box technique, tests are written considering only the interface of the code under test.
-For example, if the goal is to test a method as a black-box, the only available information is its name, parameters, return types, and exceptions.
-On the other hand, when using a white-box technique, the implementation of the tests considers information about the code and its structure.
-Black-box testing techniques are also referred to as functional tests, and white-box techniques are called structural tests.
+For example, if the goal is to test a method as a black-box, the only available information is its name, parameters, return type, and exceptions.
+On the other hand, when using a white-box technique, test implementation takes into account information about the code and its structure.
+Black-box testing techniques are also referred to as functional tests, while white-box techniques are called structural tests.

-However, it is not straightforward to classify unit tests into either of these categories.
-Indeed, the classification depends on how the tests are written.
+However, classifying unit tests into either of these categories is not always straightforward.
+The classification depends on how the tests are written.
 If the unit tests are written using information only about the interface of the methods under test, they are considered black-box.
-However, if their implementation considers information about test coverage, such as branches that are covered or not, then they are white-box tests.
-In summary, unit tests test a small and isolated unit of code.
-This unit can be tested in the form of a black-box (considering only its interface and specification) or in the form of a white-box (considering and taking advantage of its internal structure for implementing more effective tests).
+However, if their implementation considers information about test coverage, such as branches that are executed or not, then they are white-box tests.
+In summary, unit tests exercise a small and isolated unit of code.
+This unit can be tested as a black-box (considering only its interface and specification) or as a white-box (considering and leveraging its internal structure to implement more effective tests).

 Another misleading dichotomy is between black-box and white-box tests.
 Since TDD tests are written before the code they are to test, they are black-box tests.
 However, I commonly get the inspiration for the next test from looking at the code, a hallmark of white-box testing.